 When was the last time you questioned yourself as a leader?
 As human beings, we can be a little sensitive to challenge.
 Challenge instantly requires us to defend or change our stance on whatever is being challenged and this is something we handle with varying degrees of grace.
-To handle challenge with grace requires a flexibility that comes with such multifaceted assets as self-worth, confidence, wisdom and humility.
-Whether we lead great corporations or small families, our roles as leaders of any description by nature require us to be able to accept, assess and deal with challenge appropriately.
+To handle challenge with grace requires flexibility that comes with such multifaceted assets as self-worth, confidence, wisdom, and humility.
+Whether we lead great corporations or small families, our roles as leaders of any description by nature require us to be able to accept, assess, and deal with challenges appropriately.
 Don’t they?
 So, what does that look like?

 It takes courage to be humble.
 To be humble is to have “a modest estimate of one’s importance”, and a whole bunch of other descriptives not comfortably associated with many leaders.
 It is counter-intuitive to many leaders to consider your own importance no higher than those you lead.
 And yet the most striking examples of positive leadership come from leaders humble enough to question their own correctness on a daily basis and who will “lower” themselves to interact with the people who put them there in the first place.
 Who put you where you are?
 Who gave you the position you hold?
 Who do you require to hold their roles so that yours exists?
 To be a leader, we require followers.
-Else we are only taking a walk.
-To be humble is not to place ourselves above those followers in terms of importance.
-And therefore, to ask them for their input; their opinion; their needs.
+Otherwise, we are only taking a walk.
+To be humble is not to place ourselves above those followers in terms of importance, and therefore to ask them for their input, their opinion, and their needs.
 Repeatedly.

 2018 IS a year of growth.
 I can feel it.
 Growth doesn’t happen in a comfort zone and by that summation, 2018 will be a year of discomfort.
 Perhaps that is our ultimate challenge as leaders – how we deal with discomfort.
 Perhaps that is where we need to first examine ourselves.
 Discomfort results from stretching.
 Discomfort results from the unknown.
 From entering a space with which we aren’t fully familiar and therefore aren’t fully in control.
 Discomfort requires us to assess how we deal with that lack of control, and whether we are willing to step into that space ourselves without being pushed.
 We deal with that discomfort with courage.